ankan123basu/LEARNSENSE-AI/README.md

 **AI-powered learning platform with Google Gemini integration for personalized educational experiences.**

-LearnSense AI is an AI-powered learning platform built with HTML, CSS, JavaScript, and Google Gemini Flash 2.0.
+LearnSense AI is an AI-powered learning guide built with HTML, CSS, JavaScript, and Google Gemini Flash 2.0.
 Developed for Version Control Systems coursework to demonstrate Git operations, branching, merging, and conflict handling.

 ---